 When and where is the game?

-Thursday, Aug.
-13, 2020, at a newly constructed ballpark near the “Field of Dreams” movie site in Dyersville, Iowa.
+The game will take place at a newly constructed, 8,000-seat ballpark near the “Field of Dreams” movie site in Dyersville.

-The White Sox are hosting the game because of their role in the 1989 “Field of Dreams” movie, in which the ghosts of “Shoeless” Joe Jackson and other members of the 1919 Black Sox play on the diamond in the Iowa cornfield.
+All we know for sure is that the White Sox will be involved.
+In the previous plans for the game, the Sox were scheduled to be the “home” team, surrendering a home date at Guaranteed Rate Field for this unique event.
+Whether home or away, the White Sox are an obvious choice to be included because of their role in the 1989 “Field of Dreams” movie, in which the ghosts of “Shoeless” Joe Jackson and other members of the 1919 Black Sox play on the diamond in the Iowa cornfield.

 Will fans be able to attend?